Antonio Fava

 He began his acting career at the National Theatre of Strasbourg.
 His adventure continued alongside the French writer Jean-Pierre Chabrol in Paris, while he was working for the realisation of the Theatre of the Jacquerie.

 Back in Reggio Emilia Antonio Fava founded the Teatro del Vicolo, where, since 1980, he has staged many of his plays whilst continuing international tours that extend to France, Spain, Great Britain, Switzerland, Senegal, Lebanon, Japan, Czech Republic, Slovakia, Pakistan, United States, Canada and Australia.
-All the while pursuing various collaborations and directions, particularly at the Institute of Theatre of Barcelona, at the RESAD (Real Escuela de Arte Dramatico) in Madrid, and at the CIP of Tramelan in Switzerland.
+All the while pursuing various collaborations and directions, particularly at the Institute of Theatre of Barcelona, at the RESAD (Real Escuela de Arte Dramatico) in Madrid, for the Australian National Commedia dell’arte troupe ‘Fools In Progress Theatre Company’in Sydney, Australia and at the CIP of Tramelan in Switzerland.